atomlaser-lab/digital-laser-servo/README.md

 <img src="images/schematic.png" height="400"/>

 Red text indicates locations where signals can be tapped to store in the FIFOs.
-Below is a description of the different modules and their settings
+Below is a description of the different modules and their settings.

 ## Filter